 Fixed rate deal coming to and end?
 Not quite sure what to do?
 Here’s how and why you should be remortgaging at the end of your fixed rate.

 Most mortgages in the UK are fixed rate deals.
 This means there’s an introductory period, normally 2, 3 or 5 years, at the start of the mortgage which has a fixed interest rate.
+This means your monthly repayments will be the same throughout this introductory period.
 Which is usually a very low rate in order to help lenders sell the mortgage (they normally appear top in comparison tables with lower interest rates).

 The actual rates are normally between 1 and 2%, and for longer fixed rate periods, it tends to be higher.
 But this is not the actual rate of the mortgage over the whole length of the mortgage.
 Read on to find out more.